iotaledger/integration-services/documentation/docs/services/dashboard/dashboard.md

 # Dashboard

 The Integration Services also includes a dashboard to view and manage all your identities, credentials and streams.
 The dashboard supports nearly every feature currently supported by the Audit Trail Gateway and SSI Bridge APIs.
-You can run the dashboard directly with the `npm run dev` script in the `./dashboard` directory.
-The dashboard gets automatically deployed if you chosen to install the Integration Services by docker-compose or Kubernetes.
-The dashboard can be found in the [Integration Services repository](https://github.com/iotaledger/integration-services/tree/master/dashboard).

 ## Login and Registration